ZanzyTHEbar/firedragon-go/docs/supplemental_technical_diagrams.md

-Below, I've implemented the supplemental diagrams as requested, focusing on technical accuracy and detail.
-These diagrams are designed to complement an Engineering Design Document (EDD) by providing clear, visual representations of the system's workflows, structure, and interactions.
-I've used text-based formats (Mermaid and PlantUML) for compatibility with this chat environment, ensuring they are both detailed and meticulous.

----

-## 1. Flow Chart for Main Workflow
+# 1. Flow Chart for Main Workflow

 This flow chart outlines the high-level process of the application, from startup to shutdown, accommodating both foreground and detached modes.